 Why is GxP in industries important?

 Data integrity is a crucial element for GxP.
-Understanding the data is correct and recorded adequately with up to date and easily accessible and give a high level of accuracy.
+Understanding the data is correct and recorded adequately with up-to-date and easily accessible and gives a high level of accuracy.

 It is essential to do documentation, accountability, and traceability of a product throughout its life cycle.
-It demonstrates that the end product is manufactured and if any non-conformance observed are identified and corrected simultaneously.
+It demonstrates that the end product is manufactured and if any non-conformance is observed is identified and corrected simultaneously.

 GMP stands for Good documentation practice, also described as cGMP (current documentation practice) to ensure pharma products, medical equipment, and other regulated products are consistently produced in a controlled manner as per quality standards.
 It reduced the harm and potential risk to consumers.